A Pure Geometric Approach to Stellar Structure: Concluding Remarks

 \section{Concluding Remarks}

+Many of gravity theories suggested have satisfactory PN-parameters, but they are not capable of covering the results of recent observation, e.g. SN-type Ia, the velocity curves of spiral galaxies, ... .
+The reason may be the use of phenomenological material-energy tensor.
+The present treatment throws some light on this problem.

-The situation here is similar to the Schwartzchild exterior solution in which pure geometric considerations led to many successful physical interpretation and predictions.
-This shows that Einstein geometerization scheme can be extended to cover domains with material distribution.
+The situation here is similar to the Schwarzschild exterior solution in which pure geometric considerations led to many successful physical interpretation and predictions.
+This shows that Einstein geometerization scheme can be extended to cover domains with material distributions.

-We may conclude that the model obtained in the present work represents a lower main sequence star with a corona, radiation zone and convection zone.
+We may conclude that the model obtained in the present work represents a lower main sequence star according to the Schwarzschild classification (cf. Abhyankar 1992) with a corona, radiation zone and convection zone.

+As far as we know, this is the first time to obtain the above mentioned physical results from pure geometric considerations.
+This deserves consideration, since the model obtained in the present treatment deals with a region (stellar interior)for which matter has no direct observation.

-Finally, we would like to point out that the introduction of electromagnetic effects, on the model, may throw more light on the physical situation within the star.
+We would like to point out that the introduction of electromagnetic effects, on the model, may throw more light on the physical situation within the star.
 This can be done by relaxing the condition, $D(r)=0$, imposed on the model.

+Finally, it worth of mention that the model obtained, in the present work, is far from being a complete one for a realistic star.
+It is just an attempt to construct a permeative model from pure geometric consideration.
+It can be considered as a first step in a series, which needs more efforts for other steps in this direction.
+The importance of this approach is that stellar interiors are not accessible by direct observation, so far.